 - ** We now accept Credit/Debit/ HSA/FSA cards as form of payment (a 2 ½ % convenience fee / minimum of $2.00 applies) **

-What should I bring with me to the appointment?
+What should I bring with me to each appointment?

 Please bring all past immunization records and all insurance cards.
 Please also bring either the child’s or adult’s social security number.